What is a CA 19-9 Test?

 • Bladder

-What happens in a CA 19-9 blood test?
+What happens in a CA 19-9 Blood Test?

 A CA 19-9 blood test usually does not require any extra preparation.
 But check with your provider to make sure.
-You may need to stop taking certain vitamins before the test if you take them.
+You may need to stop taking specific vitamins before the test if you take them.

-Is there any risk in the test?
+Is there any Risk in the CA 19-9 Blood Test??

 What do the findings imply?

 If you are undergoing cancer therapy, you may be tested numerous times during your treatment.
-Your doctor will review all of your test data to see how your CA 19-9 levels have changed.
+Your doctor will review your test data to see how your CA 19-9 levels have changed.
 Your results may reveal:

-• Your CA 19-9 levels have remained constant This might indicate that your sickness is stable and has not improved or worsened.
+• Your CA 19-9 levels have remained constant.
+This might indicate that your sickness is stable and has not improved or worsened.

 If you do not have cancer but have a high amount of CA 19-9 in your blood, you may have a health concern that requires treatment.
 CA 19-9 levels in healthy adults can be elevated.
 Nevertheless, high levels may indicate a disorder such as: